smithy-lang/smithy-python/designs/codegen/index.md

 * `client` will generate a service client and its required types.
 * `types` will generate a standalone package of types selected from a model.

+The artifact set may grow over time.
+A `server` artifact is a natural addition, so the generator should not assume that only `client` and `types` exist.

 The command-line interface is the generator's first entry point.
 Smithy's `run` plugin invokes it as an external process, so the generator does not need to be loaded into the Smithy CLI or implemented in Java.